 <Unchanged parts are omitted>

 The UE is expected to measure the DL PRS resource outside the active DL BWP or with a numerology different from the numerology of the active DL BWP if the measurement is made during a configured measurement gap.
-When the UE is expected to measure the DL PRS resourceoutside the active DL BWP it may request a measurement gap via higher layer parameter NR-PRS-MeasurementInfoList [12, TS 38.331].
+When the UE is expected to measure the DL PRS resource, it may request a measurement gap via higher layer parameter NR-PRS-MeasurementInfoList [12, TS 38.331].

 ---- Unchanged texts omitted ----